mmmorris1975/aws-runas/docs/ssm.md

 ---

 aws-runas provides built-in support for accessing EC2 instances via SSM sessions.
-If the built-in code is insufficient, or there is a new SSM feature which aws-runas doesn't support, there is an option to utilize the external AWS SSM session plugin.
+If the built-in code is insufficient, or there is a new SSM feature which aws-runas doesn't support, there is an option to utilize the external AWS-provided SSM session plugin.

 ### Prerequisites

-First, and probably most obvious, is that the EC2 instance must have the SSM agent installed and properly registered with the SSM service.
+First, and probably most obvious, the EC2 instance must have the SSM agent installed and properly registered with the SSM service.
 Shell access to the instance should be supported by any agent version.
 Port forwarding and SSH support require at least agent version 2.3.672.0 installed on the instance.

 If you plan on using the AWS-provided SSM session plugin (versus the built-in client), you will need version 1.1.26.0, or higher, installed on your local system.
 Instructions for installing the AWS helper plugin can be found